US CHESS

 • โ–ธ Moving the wrong piece โ€” once you've touched and moved a piece, that's the piece that moves (touch-move applies).

 At club: We handle illegal moves with common sense, especially for newer players.
 In casual games, just fix it and keep playing.
-In tournament games, call a director if there's a dispute.
+In tournament or club challenge games, call a director if needed.

 โ™”